yt-project/yt/doc/source/developing/testing.rst

   directory.

-* Create a new routine that operates similarly to the routines you can see in Enzo's outputs.
+* Create a new routine that operates similarly to the routines you can see in Enzo's output tests.

   * This routine should test a number of different fields and data objects.

-  * The test routine itself should be decorated with ``@requires_ds(file_name)``  This decorate can accept the argument ``big_data`` for if this data is too big to run all the time.
+  * The test routine itself should be decorated with ``@requires_ds(path_to_test_dataset)``.
+This decorator can accept the argument ``big_data=True`` if the test is expensive.

   * There are ``small_patch_amr`` and ``big_patch_amr`` routines that you can yield from to execute a bunch of standard tests.
+In addition we have created ``sph_answer`` which is more suited for particle SPH datasets.
 This is where you should start, and then yield additional tests that stress the outputs in whatever ways are necessary to ensure functionality.
-In addition we have created ``sph_answer`` which is more suited for particle SPH datasets.

   * **All tests should be yielded!**